 Decide where to stay.

 Carlsbad is full of beautiful hotels, many within walking distance to the beach.
 Others, just a teeny bit inland, will be less expensive and still offer great accomodations.
-You can also look for ahouse on (affiliate link) Airbnb, which might be my new favorite way to travel.
+You can also look for a house on Airbnb, which might be my new favorite way to travel.

 You really can’t go wrong in Carlsbad…start here if you’re looking for a place to stay.